vimond/vimond-nodejs-ffmpeg-docker/README.md

 # vimond-nodejs-ffmpeg-docker
-Base image with nodejs and ffmpeg installed
+Base image with nodejs (phusion-passenger) and ffmpeg installed.